taufderl/mailagent/README.md

 - removed mail content completely
 - favicon
 - bug melden funktion

-# VERIFY THAT IT WORKS

 - exclude message param from log
 - set mail status pending and then OK when received a second time!!
+- dashboard

+# VERIFY THAT IT WORKS

 - all translations are there
-- dashboard

 # TODO:

+- migrate to bootstrap 3.0
+- new menu bar

+- really remove user from list?

+- verify all back buttons use :back
 - render message for curl and save this to curl log
 - finish import functionality, and explain more detailed
 - warn when admin created that email and password is send out
 - implement authentication with gem device to implement auto end session and stuff
-- migrate to bootstrap 3.0
+- remove unused routes for ressources

 ## To make it nicer
 - tooltips
-- new menu bar
 - dashboard highcharts